sdeoras/edge/README.md

 Raspberry PI based home automation stuff

 # snapshot
-A `grpc` based service where multiple Raspberry PI Zero W clients communicate with a central Raspberry PI 3 server.
+Snapshot is a `grpc` based service where multiple Raspberry PI Zero W clients communicate with a central Raspberry PI 3 server.
 The central RPI 3 server has credentials to upload data received from clients to the google storage bucket